 Specific Reading Comprehension Disability: Major Problem, Myth, or Misnomer?

-(Spencer, Quinn and Wagner.
-2014)
+Spencer, Quinn and Richard Wagner.
+2014

 ”Although poor reading comprehension certainly qualifies as a major problem rather than a myth, the term specific reading comprehension disability is a misnomer: Individuals with problems in reading comprehension that are not attributable to poor word recognition have comprehension problems that are general to language comprehension rather than specific to reading.”